sinberlin2/Artifact_Removal_Segmentation_Models_CBCT/README.md

-# Artifact Removal from ConeBeam CT images using segmentation networks
+# Artifact removal from cone beam CT images using segmentation networks
 This project is done at the Center for Wiskunde en Informatica (CWI) in Amsterdam with Felix Lucka and Jordi Minnema.

 All necessary packages are installed with setup.py